Adaptations of Sherlock Holmes: Radio

+Several audio dramas have been produced by The Sherlock Holmes Society of London, starring Jim Crozier and Dave Hawkes as Holmes and Watson.

 Stage

 The first actor known to have played Holmes on stage is Charles Brookfield in November 1893, appearing at the Royal Court Theatre in Under the Clock, a musical parody of Holmes and Watson written with Seymour Hicks, who played Watson.
 However, the actor most associated with Holmes on stage is William Gillette, who wrote, directed, and starred in a popular play entitled Sherlock Holmes in seven different productions on Broadway from 1899 (filmed in 1916), while the stories were still being published, to 1930.
 His version of Holmes, dressed in deerstalker hat and Inverness cape and smoking a large curved calabash pipe, contributed much to the popular image of the character.
 The deerstalker hat appears occasionally in Paget's original illustrations for The Strand, but it is by no means a part of Holmes' regular clothing.
 Doyle's text is even vaguer, referring only to a travelling cap with earflaps in the passages with the relevant illustrations.
 He is also described as smoking several different types of pipes, varying them with his mood.
 The calabash pipe is associated with Sherlock Holmes because early portrayers, particularly Gillette and Basil Rathbone, made an artistic decision to use something large and easily recognized as a pipe.
 A calabash pipe has a large air chamber beneath the bowl that provides a cooling and mellowing effect.
 Holmes preferred harsh and strong tobaccos and therefore would eschew such a pipe.
 In fact, most stories, particularly "The Adventure of the Copper Beeches," described him as preferring a long-stemmed cherry-wood or a clay pipe.